 When in Rome … I found myself unable to navigate the phone system for my Covid test results that was only in Italian.
 Google translate was not going to help me out of this jam and I was pretty stressed out.
 After being hung up on several times trying to get an English or French speaking agent, I turned to the desk staff at Hotel Ponte Sisto – who very patiently called on my behalf and got me sorted.
 Not every website you’ll need while travelling is in English.
 Ride sharing apps don’t operate everywhere.
 Sometimes you just need a local to make a phone call for you.
 Hotel staff are there to help.

 Breakfast in Bed

-As a single person, having someone make me breakfast and bring it to me while I’m still in my pyjamas is an absolute treat.
-I don’t always order room service when I travel because it’s not cheap, but recommend splurging on a $12 oatmeal on a tray once in a while.
+OK so this a splurge and I don’t do it often.
+But a solo woman traveller, having someone make me breakfast and bring it to me while I’m still in my pyjamas is an absolute treat.
+So I recommend splurging on a $12 oatmeal on a tray once in a while.
 (I’m also a fan of the quick breakfast buffets included at most budget hotels too.)

 These are just the top 10 reasons hotels are better than airbnb for my travels.
 What about you?
 If you love hotels like I do, let me know your favourite reasons why in the comments below.

 Disclaimer: Some of the links on my blog are from Affiliate programmes, including Amazon Associates.
 At no extra cost to you, if you make a purchase from these links, I earn a small commission.